Rawalpindi–Islamabad Metrobus: Fleet

+160 HIGER model electric buses have been handed over to NRTC (contractor of CDA) at China for onward dispatch to Islamabad Pakistan.
+These new 160 buses will ply on 13 intra city feeder routes in Islamabad.

 Controversies and mishaps

 The rainy season of 2015 exposed significant problems in drainage systems of the network.
 One of the worst affected stations was the PIMS metrobus station, with severe flooding affecting smooth operation severely.
 Similarly, cracks appeared after a minor earthquake in Rawalpindi, which raised questions over the structural integrity of the infrastructure used in the project.

-The long-term financial model to run the project and its utilization is a subject of serious controversy surrounding the project.
+The long-term financial model to run the project and its use is a subject of serious controversy surrounding the project.
 Reports show that although 150,000 passengers were expected, but due to both CDA and RDA's lack of interest in creating feeder routes, the project was unable to produce over 80,000 passengers in the long run.
-It became extremely difficult for management to afford fuel costs for 68 buses, and only 35 buses were utilized.
+It became extremely difficult for management to afford fuel costs for 68 buses, and only 35 buses were used.
 This results in jamming and overcrowding during peak travelling hours.

 The Orange route became controversial when it got delayed for nearly 5 years.
-It was meant to be inaugurated in August of 2018, however, for one reason of the other, it couldn't be completed till April of 2022.
+It was meant to be inaugurated in August 2018, however, for one reason of the other, it couldn't be completed till April 2022.
 Even after its completion, people noticed electrical and civil works being done in sections of Orange Line track.
 Furthermore, when the question of operating it came, there was dispute between CDA, NHA and Punjab MetroBus Authority.
 It was finally decided that CDA would run it until a Metro Bus Authority for Islamabad is created.

+In 2015, a controversy surrounding project's annual loss emerged.
+According to official numbers, a single bus trip costs 9,100 PKR, while it earns only 2,600 PKR.
+This incurs a loss of 6,500 PKR each trip.
+The subsidy of this project was paid by Punjab government initially.
+After heavy loans accumulated on the Punjab government in paying subsidies, it was decided in 2016 to divide the load between the Punjab government and Capital Development Authority (CDA) on the basis of length in Rawalpindi and Islamabad.
+However, CDA refused to pay for losses of Metro bus attributing to lack of funds in 2016.
+Federal government provided funds to CDA to shoulder the burden of Punjab Masstransit Authority in 2016.
+However, in 2017 the problem surfaced again, raising question marks on long term losses and the financial burden of this under used project.